sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Legal services

-_The ability of the TRE operator to access suitable and timely legal advice._
+The ability of the TRE operator to access suitable and timely legal advice.

 <!-- Specific requirements? _e.g._ Article 32 of the GDPR requires organisations to regularly test and evaluate the effectiveness of the technical and organisational measures employed to protect personal data, and penetration testing is an effective way of assessing your technical defences. -->

-### Legal advisory

-_Ability of the TRE operator to provide suitable and timely legal advice._
+**Legal advisory:** The ability of the TRE operator to provide suitable and timely legal advice.

 ```{list-table}
 :header-rows: 1